bjuretko/docker-baikal-infcloud/README.md

 Visit http://localhost:8800/baikal/html/admin/ to configure baikal.

+## Timezone

+You can change the timezone of the container on build-time via the `docker build --build-arg TIMEZONE=Europe/Berlin ...` command-line option or set the timezone in the `Makefile`

 # Default config

+- HTTP port: 8800
 - no mail support
 - Cal/CardDAV URL: http://localhost:8800/baikal/html/dav.php/principals/
 - Infcloud: http://localhost:8800/infcloud/
+- Timezone: Europe/Berlin

 # Autodiscovery